-Cat waking you up at night?
+Are you wondering "How do I stop my cat from waking me up at night?"
 Does he or she meow loudly seeking your attention?
 Or maybe Kitty jumps on your bed and bats at your face with a curious paw?

 You're not alone.